splttingatms/splttingatms.github.io/_posts/2016-04-27-create-aliases-in-command-prompt.md

 ---
-title: Create Aliases/Macros in Command Prompt
+title: Create Aliases in Command Prompt
 layout: post
 ---
 There are multiple ways of creating aliases or macros in Command Prompt.
 There is a built in DOSKEY command that creates aliases but you may want to make the aliases persist through sessions.
 That is where batch files come in.
 If you want to make a project environment with project specific aliases then I recommend using Method 2: DOSKEY.
 If you have generic tools that you want globally available then Method 1: Batch files is the best option.